 Not a Clone

 Here's the thing.
-When I bought the 65 Mustang it had some Shelby GT-350-like modifications.
+When I bought my 65 K-code Mustang it had some Shelby GT-350-like modifications.
 First off, it's Wimbledon White and it has a blue rally stripe along the rocker panel.
-More subtle, it has Koni shocks, a Monte Carlo bar, and Shelby underrider traction bars.
-It has a Holley 1810-4 carb on a stock cast iron intake manifold.
-Along the way I've added a new SS Tubes fuel line that is bent for the GT-350 fuel feed.
+More subtle, it has Koni shocks, a Monte Carlo bar, and Shelby OTC underrider traction bars.
+Also, it is a special order DSO, like the Shelby cars.
+It has a Holley 1850-4 600 CFM carb (Shelby GIMD-9510-D) on a stock cast iron intake manifold.
+My 65 mustang's build date was Nov 1964 at the San Jose plant in California.
+This is the same plant that delivered all the K-code Mustangs to Shelby American to become GT-350s.
+The first three prototype GT-350s were built in San Jose in Oct 1964; the initial production run of K-code Mustangs were delivered to Shelby American in Jan 1965.
+That means my car was built between the three prototypes and the first production GT-350s.
+Since I have owned my 65 Mustang I've added a new SS Tubes fuel line that is bent for the GT-350 fuel feed.
 That means that it's set up for the LeMans bowl Holley 3259-1 carb on a hi rise manifold.

-On the 2026 Irrigation Festival week car show I was walking with my friends Scott, Chuck and Mike and we met someont they knew with a 64 1/2 Mustang convertible, Chris.
-He mentioned that he had a Shelby manifold that he didn't need and would anybody need it?
+On the 2026 Irrigation Festival week car show I was walking with my friends Scott, Chuck and Mike and we met someone they knew with a 64 1/2 Mustang convertible, Chris.
+He mentioned that he had a Shelby manifold that he didn't need and would anybody want it?
 Well, yes, I said, and we agreed to meet the next day.
-So the next day we met and I made a new friend who gave me the manifold, just like that!
+So the next day we met and I made a new friend who gave me the manifold, a Shelby SFJD-9425-F, just like that!
 Mustang people are the best!
+It was in very good shape, just surface scale but no corrosion damage.
+I had the manifold media blasted and powder coated by Matt at the Dog House.
+I like this manifold because it is an OTC speed part from the 1967-1969 Shelby Parts Catalog, not a reproduction, not a take-off from a GT-350 or Cobra or whatever.
+I want my car to display its speed parts like they were bought back in the day, after the new car warranty ran out.

-The other half of this story is with the Mopar people, specifically, my dear departed brother.
+The other half of this story is with the Mopar people, specifically, my dear departed brother, Bob.
 He had been building carburetors for years out of his tiny house.
 And when he died I helped put his house in order, in a very big way.
-I loved him dearly and would have done anything to help but one of the things was coming into possession of his 1966 Plymouth Valient Signet Commando.
-Now this Valiant I have known since he bought it in 1967.
+I loved him dearly and would have done anything to help but one of those things was coming into possession of his 1966 Plymouth Valient Signet Commando Formula S. Now this Valiant I have known since he bought it in 1967.
 He drag raced it with the original 273 V-8 Commando engine and 4 speed and then with a 340 with W2 heads and automatic.
-This car has seen it all but amazingly, the whole time it wore all of its original trim and interior - all of it.
-So some time back in the early 90's he put the car back into street trim and used a 360 crate motor that allowed him to run original LA series engine parts - to make it look like an original 273.
+This car has seen it all, but amazingly, the whole time it wore all of its original trim and interior - all of it.
+So some time back in the early 90's he put the car back into the street and used a 360 crate motor that allowed him to run original LA series engine parts - to make it look like the original 273.
 One of the things he did was to run a Holley carb with LeMans bowls to keep the height low so that he could run the original, Chrome, 10-inch air cleaner.
-Pure 273, just like factory original.
-Only 360.
-So this carb was a Chevy big block dual-carb 4160 with no choke (like the back carb of a dual carb set-up) that was specially set-up for an Edelbrock manifold.
-He had converted it to run a secondary metering block so that the LeMans bowls and transfer tube would fit.
-But it had 700 CFM venturis and
+Pure 273 Commando, just like factory original.
+Only now a 360.
+So this carb was from a Chevy big block dual-quad.
+A Holley List 4239-S which is a 4160 with no choke (like the back carb of a dual quad set-up) that was specially set-up for an Edelbrock manifold.
+He had converted it to run a 5812 secondary metering block so that the LeMans bowls and transfer tube would fit.
+And it had 1 5/16 primary and 1 3/8 secondary (725-ish CFM) venturis and could be configured very much like a clone of the List 3259-1 that came from Shelby on the GT-350.
+On the Valiant it ran OK but had a big off-idle flat spot.
+I've rebuilt it, tinkered with its settings, and improved the flat spot but it's still there on the Mopar 360.

 Comments